 How to follow-up on a sales quote

-By putting some thought into how you craft follow-up emails, when and how often you send them, and how you measure results, you’ll likely see an increase in most (if not all) of your key sales metrics.
+By putting some thought into how you craft sales follow-up, when and how often you send emails, and how you measure results, you’ll likely see an increase in most (if not all) of your key sales metrics.

 Questions to ask before following up on a sales quote

 Before you start writing a follow-up email, it’s important to ask some key questions.
 The clearer the information you have about your prospective client and their circumstances, the more likely it is that you’ll strike a positive chord with them.

 Salespeople should ask the following questions about clients prior to writing an email.